-Information about Anfushi tombs Alexandria, tours and Online Booking
+Information about Anfushi tombs Alexandria, tours, Booking

 Anfushi tombs Alexandria are limestone tombs.
 They date back to 250 BC and painted to simulate alabaster and marble.
 Anfushi tombs Alexandria decorated with pictures of Egyptian gods and daily life.
 They are along with graffiti.
 In fact, Anfushi tombs Alexandria located on a spit of land that was once an island known as Pharos Island.
 Moreover, Anfushi tombs Alexandria lie to the south of the esplanade leading to the palace of “Ras el Tin”.
 All are dating back to the first half of the 3rd century.
 Anfushi tombs Alexandria discovered in 1901 and 1921.

 The first and most remarkable of the tombs reached by way of a vaulted stairway.
 It hewn out of the rock, leading down into a square courtyard.
 The courtyard open to the sky and provides access to two tombs.
 The walls of the stairway and tombs have a painted stucco revetment. they imitating alabaster and marble.
 The vaulted ceiling of the funeral chamber decorated with geometric “trompe l’oeil” designs.
 They are reminiscent of the covered ceiling in certain ancient villas.
 The funeral motifs are an example of the combined influence of Greek art.
 They also are the traditional forms of Egyptian arts.